 Well, once all the details about the sensor are clear, let's go to the nougat.
 The most important thing is to know how the optical sensor behaves in training or races.
 To warm up I will start with a simple training at a constant pace.

-Except for the start, where it's always common to find some discrepancy between the different sensors until we're already "in running order", no objections to the sensors.
-Good touchstone, because if the sensor fails here... bad business.
+Except for the beginning, where it is always common to find some discrepancy between the different sensors until we are already "in running order", no objection to the sensors.
+Good touchstone, because if here the sensor fails... bad thing.

 Next we will move on to series training, this time comparing the Suunto data to that obtained by the Scosche RHYTHM+ (with the same sensor as Valencell), as well as the Garmin HRM-Run sensor, placed on the chest.